What Is A Fixture In Real Estate, And How Is It Determined?

 - Playgrounds and swing sets: Free-standing swing sets and other playsets that aren’t cemented into the ground in a yard are also often debated.
 A swing set cemented into the ground might be seen as real property and a fixture, but the lines get a little blurry when these structures are not permanently affixed to the ground.

 - Mirrors: Wall mirrors can go either way, as well.
-Typically, if a mirror is bolted or otherwise permanently attached to the wall, it’s seen as a fixture, while free-standing mirrors are considered personal property – but, depending on the mirror, it could be seen as either.
+Typically, if a mirror is bolted or otherwise permanently attached to the wall, it’s seen as a fixture.
+However, free-standing mirrors are considered personal property.
+It’s a case-by-case basis, depending on the type of mirror.

 - Light fixtures: Since light fixtures are typically attached to the home and considered an integral part, they are usually viewed as fixtures.
 If you intend to bring a light fixture with you when moving, it should be made clear in the purchase agreement to avoid potential conflict with the buyer.

-- Window treatments: While curtains and other detachable window accessories tend to leave with the seller, other more permanent window treatments such as curtain rods are often considered fixtures.
-If you’re unsure whether the curtains or blinds in a home you’re looking to buy are fixtures, it’s always best to ask rather than face disappointment or surprise later.
+- Window treatments: While curtains and other detachable window accessories tend to leave with the seller, other more permanent window treatments, such as curtain rods, are often considered fixtures.
+If you’re unsure whether the curtains or blinds in a home you’re looking to buy are fixtures, it’s always best to ask rather than face disappointment or a surprise later.

 - Basketball hoops and courts: If a home has a basketball court, the court itself is almost definitely a fixture – the hoop, however, may be debatable.
-If a basketball hoop is cemented into the ground, it’s considered a fixture – a basketball hoop that sits aboveground, however, could potentially be considered personal property.
+If a basketball hoop is cemented into the ground, it’s considered a fixture.
+On the other hand, a basketball hoop that sits above ground could potentially be considered personal property.